 We become concerned when a child does not arrive at school on time, is absent without advanced notice, or is nearing chronic absence status.
-Parents, please make sure that you contact your child's School Connector if your child will be absent or late due to illness, doctor appointment, vacation, or a change in your schedule.
+Parents, please make sure that you contact the Main Office if your child will be absent or late due to illness, doctor appointment, vacation, or a change in your schedule.
+You must call in for your student(s) absences to be approved.
+If you are picking your student(s) up early you need to contact the Main Office.